 New tools, such as Scenario Planning and Backcasting, arguably will increase in popularity.
 As markets and societies undergo more dramatic changes, tools that do not take the existing as a starting point to extrapolate the future will most likely gain ground.
 In order to create a sustainable future, we need to imagine it, put ourselves in that future and then figure out scenarios to actually get there.
 We know from most radical innovations (not only from sustainable business ideas) that incremental extrapolation normally is useless in making predictions.
-Thus, one can assume that the tools developed to embrace a sustainable future will increased the sense that such everyday life is soon to come, including all the lucrative, enjoyable and sustainable business yet to be imagined and realized!
+Thus, one can assume that the tools developed to embrace a sustainable future will increasingly become normal practice in everyday life.
+Hopefully, this anthology has increased the sense that such everyday life is soon to come, including all the lucrative, enjoyable and sustainable business yet to be imagined and realized!